marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

 As you might have seen on this [blog I'm re-reading the Toyota Kata book](https://www.marcusoft.net/2016/09/that-will-not-work-here-and-toyota-kata-mindset.html) and it refreshed my sight on what is different in the mindset of lean companies, such as Toyota;

-> They always seek to optimise and solve problems on the systemic level
+> They always seek to optimize and solve problems on the systemic level

 Getting everyone together in a big room like this, investing in all those meetings, preparation work and effort during the day is just a workaround of a process that cannot handle fast flow of small items.